Increase 3 times your chances of landing an offer Register ×

 Most consulting firms list similar sets of key qualities they want to see from candidates.
 Generally, something like the following set of skills will be required in a consulting resmume:

-Graphic showing all of the consulting skills which your resume must demonstrate for you to be offered an interview
+Graphic illustrating essential consulting skills your resume must showcase to secure an interview.

 • Analytical - have high cognitive capacity and an analytic mindset